Grahamstown Cathedral Choir, and Makana Choir School

 In return for the choristers’ commitment to the Choir they may be eligible to receive a Scholarship towards their school fees.
 In 2018 the full scholarship will amount to R4,500 per annum, paid directly into the choristers’ school fee account in two half-yearly tranches.
 Probationers who are only admitted as full members of the choir half-way through the year receive a half scholarship in the second half of the year.

->

-> Belonging to the Cathedral Choir exposes the young people to singing an extensive repertoire at a professional level.
+Belonging to the Cathedral Choir exposes the young people to singing an extensive repertoire at a professional level.
 The Choir is becoming better known through concerts, and through singing during the National Arts Festival.
-Listen to the Cathedral Choir singing part of the Magnificat in G by Andrew-John Bethke at a Choral Evensong in the 2016 Arts Festival.
+Listen to the Cathedral Choir singing part of the Ascendit Deus (anon) in May 2017.

->

-> The Vision of the Choir School is to develop the musicianship of young choristers and thereby to develop them as well-rounded leaders in their community.
+The Vision of the Choir School is to develop the musicianship of young choristers and thereby to develop them as well-rounded leaders in their community.

 - To provide educational enrichment, academic support and supplementary tuition in the areas of vocal training, general musicianship, and training in sight-reading and choral technique to a high standard, in the context of the Choir of the Cathedral of St Michael & St George, Grahamstown.